chico-lgirerd/ZZrpc/README.md

    ▼
 native/ (C++, links Discord's Social SDK directly)
-   │  authenticates once via Discord OAuth2, then pushes the track to │  Discord as Rich Presence whenever it changes
+   │  authenticates once via Discord OAuth2, then pushes the track to │  Discord as Rich Presence whenever it changes — timer freezes and │  the state shows "(paused)" while zig-zag.fm playback is paused ▼
-   ▼
 Discord
 ```